isaacnmm/pestpolicy-hugo2XX/content/posts/what-eats-bed-bugs/index.md

 ###  4. Ants

-Many ant species love sweet foods like honeydew but will also [ants feed on small creatures including bed bugs](https://pestpolicy.com/do-ants-eat-bed-bugs/) to add protein to their diet.
+Many ant species love sweet foods like honeydew but will also [ants feed on small creatures including bed bugs](https://pestpolicy.com/do-ants-eat-bed-bugs/)to add protein to their diet.

 The most common bed bug eating ants include the pharaoh ant, fire ants and the argentine ant.
 But the pharaoh ant has been documented to be especially notorious for eating bed bugs.